Skip to main content

 Concepts about variables and data types in Python

-Learn what variables and data types are in Python, how to declare them, and what they're used for.
+Learn what variables and data types are in Python, how to declare them, what types exist, and how to avoid common mistakes when working with them.

 What exactly is a variable?

 Imagine you're moving.
 You have a lot of boxes.
-To avoid going crazy, you stick a label on one box that says"Libros"and you put your books inside.
+To avoid going crazy, you stick a label on one box that says "Books" and you put your books inside.

 In Python, the box is a space in your computer's RAM, the label is the variable name, and the content is the data.